 We are sorry to inform you that Boleslaw “Bud” Brodecki passed away Sunday, July 14, 2019 in Washington, D.C.
 Bud was a hero and friend.
 We mourn his passing with his family; our thoughts and prayers go out to Sonia, Joe, Roma, Maria and Debbie and their families.

 Boleslaw (Bud) Brodecki was born in Warsaw, Poland on March 1, 1921 to Meiloch and Sura Brodecki.
 He had one sister, Rosalia, who was six years his senior.
 With the rise of anti-Semitism in Europe, Bud and Rosalia fled to Eastern Poland to stay with his sister’s fiancée in November of 1939.
 The three were later moved to a ghetto before being deported to Auschwitz-Birkenau in 1943.
 Bud’s sister, brother-in-law, and nephew perished in this camp.
 Over the next two years, Bud was moved between Swientochlowitz, Gusen, Reca/Dresden, Mauthausen, Leitmeritz, and Theresienstadt.
 He was liberated from Theresienstadt on May 8, 1945.

 Like Bud, Sonia returned home with the hopes of finding her family, all of whom perished in the Holocaust.
-She ended up at the Landesber-am-Leche DP camp in Austria where she met Bud.
+She ended up at the Landesberg-am-Leche DP camp in Germany where she met Bud.
 The couple was married shortly after and had their first child, Joseph, in 1946.
 The family immigrated to the United States in 1949, raising their four children in the States.

 May the family be comforted among the mourners of Zion and Jerusalem.